Powered By Expert Team Quality Product Global Service

 Language and Literacy Development

-Language and literacy development is another area tracked during early childhood observation.
+Language and literacy development are other areas tracked during early childhood observation.
 Teachers document the child’s ability to use language to express themselves, follow instructions, and engage in storytelling.
 Observations can reveal how a child develops vocabulary, syntax, and conversational skills over time.

 What is Included in a Childhood Observation Report?